September 11, 2023

 Our Recipe Developer Says

-Keep in mind that you will get a different shape and depth of corner bars depending on the baking pan you are using.
-If you are using a baking pan with rounded corners (usually glass), your corner pieces will not come out quite so defined, while metal pans tend to have clean-cut corners that will give you better-formed corner bars.
+If you are using a baking pan with rounded corners, like many glass pans, your corner pieces will not come out quite so defined.
+Metal pans tend to have clean-cut corners that will give you better-formed corner bars.

 STEP ONE: Preheat the oven to 350°F. Grease a 9×13 baking dish.